art-den/micro_format/README.md

 More examples or replacement fields are in test sources: [micro_format_tests.cpp](tests/micro_format_tests.cpp)

 ### Misc functions
-Library contains function for non-format style convertion values to string:
+Library contains simple functions for non-format style convertion values to string:
 * `format_dec` - to print integer as decimal number
 * `format_hex` - to print integer as hexadecimal number
 * `format_bin` - to print integer as binary number